 - Stop telling people you are jealous of them ‘being able to eat anything!’
 I’ve done that and I can’t tell you how ashamed I am about it.

 - Can’t support them?
 Don’t.
 But being critical of anyone on a special diet like gluten-free, keto or vegan, is a big no-no.

 - If you are following a diet, don’t try to force it on another person.
 Respect their choice as they respect yours.

 - Speak up.
 Make people aware if they are hurting you.
 Very often, they are unaware of the statement they have made.

 At the end of the day, all I want to say is that IT’S FOOD!
 Enjoy it!
 Let others enjoy it!
 Revel in the togetherness and bonding that food inspires!
 I’ve decided that food shaming around me, ends with me.

 What have your experiences with food shaming been?
 Would you be willing to participate in an exercise to create more awareness about food shaming?
-Share your thoughts with my in the comments below.
-You can reach out to me with your story on firstname.lastname@example.org, Facebook (click here) and Instagram (click here).
+Share your thoughts with me in the comments below.
+You can also reach me on Instagram, Facebook and Pinterest.
+Subscribe and be a part of the mailing list for regular updates.

 A great post on food shaming. very interesting.

 Thank you.
 Its a topic close to my heart and means a lot when someone understands it.